Coleridge-Initiative/big-data-and-social-science/docs/12-ChapterPrivacy.md

 level of data utility $U^*$ and privacy $P_1$.
 The increase in externally available data now means that in order to maintain utility at
 $U^*$, privacy is reduced to $P_2$.
-This simple example represents the challenge to all organization that release statistical or analytical products obtained from underlying identifiable data in the era of big data.
-As more data become available externally, the more difficult it is to maintain privacy.
+This simple example represents the challenge to all organizations that release statistical or analytical products obtained from underlying identifiable data.
+As more data from external sources becomes available, it becomes more difficult to maintain privacy.

-Before the big data era, national statistical agencies had the capacity and the mandate to make dissemination decisions: they assessed the risk, they understood the data user community and the associated utility from data releases.
+Previously, national statistical agencies had the capacity and the mandate to make dissemination decisions: they assessed the risk, they understood the data user community and the associated utility from data releases.
 And they had the wherewithal to address the legal, technical, and statistical issues associated with protecting confidentiality [@trewin2007managing].

-But in a world of big data, many once-settled issues have new complications, and wholly new issues arise that need to be addressed, albeit under the same rubrics.
+But in a world of massive amounts of data, many once-settled issues have new complications, and wholly new issues arise that need to be addressed, albeit under the same rubrics.
 The new types of data have much greater potential utility, often because it is possible to study small cells or